Harvard coach Kathy Delaney-Smith to retire after 40 years - KESQ

 AP Sports Writer

 BOSTON (AP) — Kathy Delaney-Smith is retiring after 40 years as Harvard’s women’s basketball coach.
 She leaves with an Ivy League-record 630 victories, 11 conference championships and six trips to the NCAA tournament.
-One of those visits produced the biggest upset in the tournament’s history.
-But what Delaney-Smith’s players remember about her was the way she fought for gender equity in sports.
-She fought for her teams to have equal access to locker rooms and practice courts and even uniforms with their names on them, just like the men had.
+One of those visits produced the biggest upset in the tournament’s history, when the No. 16 seed knocked off top-seeded Stanford.
+Delaney-Smith’s players remember how she fought for gender equity in sports.
+She fought for her teams to have equal access to practice courts and uniforms with their names on them.
 Harvard plays top-seeded Princeton in the Ivy League semifinals on Friday.